Why you need to pay attention to SEO

 2. Sort your on-site SEO

-Our friends at Tenfold give a list of sensible suggestions for improving on-site SEO.
-These include:
+Our friends at Symvolt give a list of sensible suggestions for improving on-site SEO.
+Here are some things to consider:

 - If users frequently misspell a word, include that in the webpages as well

 - When you need to introduce new keywords to your site – that’s what your blog / news page is for (you do have one, right?)